-State State Income Tax Classification of LLCs Follows Federal? ^c Nonresident Partner Withholding? ^{d, e} Entity-Level Tax on LLPs or LLCs? ^b Series LLC Provisions or Published Guidance?
-Wyoming No state income tax.
-No No No
+State State Income Tax Classification of LLCs Follows Federal?
+Nonresident Partner Withholding? d,e Entity-Level Tax on LLPs or LLCs? b Series LLC Provisions or Published Guidance? f -- ------- --- -- --- --- --

-Indicates that the state taxing authority has announced that it will follow the IRS check-the-box regulations for state income tax purposes, the state LLC act adopts the regulations either explicitly or implicitly, or the state adopts them by separate statute.
-Note that most states, such as Florida, Georgia, Michigan, and the District of Columbia, do not conform to the check-the-box regulations for sales, use, and other related taxes.
+"Indicates that the state taxing authority has publicly announced it will follow the IRS check-the-box regulations for state income tax purposes; the state LLC act adopts the regulations either explicitly or implicitly; or the state adopts them by separate statute.
+Most states, such as Florida, Georgia, Michigan, and the District of Columbia, do not conform to the check-the-box regulations for sales, use, and other related taxes.

-^bAssumes entity is classified as a partnership for federal income tax purposes.
-See supplemental table regarding net worth- or debt-based corporate franchise taxes.
+bAssumes entity is classified as a partnership for federal income tax purposes.
+See Table 2 regarding net worth-based or debt-based corporate franchise taxes.